The pandemic continues to cause unprecedented disruption across industries worldwide.

 The rising adoption of artificial intelligence (AI) solutions is providing a boost to the market growth.
 The utilization of AI-based CCTV cameras for facial recognition, sensors for smart parking assistance and smart traffic management systems are creating lucrative opportunities for the leading players in the smart cities industry.
 Besides this, intensifying urban migration and the rise in unplanned development is also fueling the need for smart cities worldwide.
 Advancements in energy infrastructure are also impelling market growth as numerous countries are facing threats in terms of grid reliability and maintenance of aging energy infrastructures.
 Smart cities provide improved infrastructure for the optimal utilization of energy and improve efficiency by implementing smart energy grids and related technologies.
 Furthermore, governance structures, technology ecosystems, advancements in infrastructure, and funding and financing models are some of the other factors anticipated to strengthen the growth of the smart cities market in the upcoming years.

-IMARC Group provides an analysis of the key trends in each sub-segment of the global smart cities market report, along with forecasts for growth at the global, regional and country-level from 2020-2025.
-Our report has categorized the market based on region, smart citizen services, focus area, smart transportation, smart buildings and smart utilities.
+IMARC Group provides an analysis of the key trends in each sub-segment of the global smart cities market, along with forecasts at the global and regional level from 2022-2027.
+Our report has categorized the market based on smart citizen services, focus area, smart transportation, smart buildings and smart utilities.

 Breakup by Smart Citizen Services: